 - The "DTS-in-a-box" logo for Dolby's competitor DTS (Digital Theater Systems).
 It's been "officially" discontinued, but can still be seen in various places (movie credit crawls, etc).

-- For the Rail Enthusiast, some of the most recognizable logos are British Rail's double arrow, the Pennsylvania Railroad's PRR Keystone◊, and the Union Pacific's patriotic shield, and the Canadian National's "wet noodle".
+- For the Rail Enthusiast, some of the most recognizable logos are British Rail's double arrow, the Pennsylvania Railroad's PRR Keystone◊, the Union Pacific's patriotic shield, and the Canadian National's "wet noodle".

 Anime and Manga

 - The Ford script in a blue oval.

 - BMW's "propellers," as well as Mercedes's logo (which is often parodied as a crosshairs).